Adelphicos newmanorum

-Adelphicos newmanorum, the Middle American burrowing snake or Newmans' earth snake, is a colubrid snake.
-It is endemic to Mexico and known from the states of San Luis Potosí, Nuevo León, and Tamaulipas.
+Adelphicos newmanorum, also known commonly as the Middle American burrowing snake, Newmans' earth snake, and la zacatera roja in Mexican Spanish, is a species of snake in the subfamily Dipsadinae of the family Colubridae.
+The species is endemic to Mexico and known from the Mexican states of Nuevo León, San Luis Potosí, and Tamaulipas.

 Etymology

 Adelphicos newmanorum is named in honor of American zoologist Robert J. Newman and his wife Marcella Newman.